 Spend the day at the National Botanic Gardens in Glasnevin, about 5km from Dublin’s City Centre, and then hunker down for the evening for a pint and the chat at John Kavanagh’s.
 Just don’t stay too long, or you may see its resident ghost.

 As with many businesses in Ireland, Gravediggers is no spring chick.
-Established in 1833, it has been passed down by family through the generations.
-Most interestingly though, is the strict rule that no music or dancing is permitted.
+It is a family establishment, passed down through the generations since 1833.
+What I find most interesting is the strict rule forbidding music and dancing.
 The pub also doesn’t have a phone, radio, or tv.
 Having the chat, an age-old tradition and well-honed skill of the Irish, and enjoying a pint (or few) is what one does at Gravediggers.

 Ireland’s oldest pub first opened its doors in 1198.
 Over the centuries, Brazen Head has been an inn, political headquarters for revolutionary planners, a home for writers, and of course, a cozy spot to enjoy spirits of all flavours.
 Brazen Head is walking distance from Christ Church Cathedral, the Jameson Distillery, and the Guinness Storehouse.
 It also has a rocking menu I can’t wait to try out!